cmsc422/hw0-setup/README.md

 ```

 Now **open the your favorite browser** and **go to the given URL**.
 Click on `hello_world.ipynb` to get started with your first Jupyter Notebook.

-## Submission

-This homework will not be graded.
-Ignore this at your own peril!